Director, Professor Ian Wilkinson

 The CCTU is part of the NIHR Cambridge BRC, which works with scientists to ensure that their discoveries are pulled into the NHS to improve health.
 The NIHR Cambridge BRC established the NIHR BioResource for Translational Research in Common and Rare Diseases, building on the success of the NIHR BioResource-Rare Diseases Translational Research Collaboration.

 Research is central to CUH’s identity as a leading NHS hospital and development as an academic research centre.
 Cambridge is home to one of the richest pools of clinical and scientific knowledge and expertise in the world.
-At CUH doctors and scientists collaborate across disciplines and specialties and it is this co-existence of experience and expertise that fosters translational research.
+At CUH doctors and scientists collaborate across disciplines and specialities and it is this co-existence of experience and expertise that fosters translational research.

 A range of specialist experts offering free and confidential advice and support to researchers, who are developing high quality applied health or social care research proposals.
 Complete an online request advice form to arrange a face to face meeting with research advisers.
 Alternatively contact by email or phone: 01206 874856.

 Supporting researchers in their efforts to translate findings from biological, biomedical or clinical research into practical health benefits for patients.
 To request advice email [email protected]